Viant Technology (NASDAQ:DSP) Upgraded by Zacks Investment Research to Buy

-Zacks Investment Research upgraded shares of Viant Technology (NASDAQ:DSP – Get Rating) from a hold rating to a buy rating in a research note published on Tuesday, Zacks.com reports.
-The brokerage currently has $7.25 price target on the stock.
+Viant Technology (NASDAQ:DSP – Get Rating) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report released on Monday, Zacks.com reports.
+The brokerage presently has a $7.25 target price on the stock.
+Zacks Investment Research‘s price objective suggests a potential upside of 0.83% from the company’s current price.

 According to Zacks, “Viant Technology Inc. is an advertising software company which enables marketers and their advertising agencies to plan, buy and measure their advertising.
 Its self-service DSP for omnichannel advertising, Adelphic(R), provides execute programmatic advertising campaigns across desktop, mobile, connected TV, linear TV, streaming audio and digital billboards.
 Viant Technology Inc. is based in IRVINE, Calif. “

-Other analysts have also recently issued research reports about the company.
-Canaccord Genuity Group dropped their target price on Viant Technology from $22.00 to $18.00 and set a buy rating on the stock in a research report on Friday, March 11th.
-JMP Securities dropped their target price on Viant Technology from $18.00 to $14.00 and set a market outperform rating on the stock in a research report on Friday, March 11th.
-Finally, Needham & Company LLC lowered their price objective on Viant Technology from $15.00 to $10.00 and set a buy rating for the company in a research report on Friday, March 11th.
-Seven analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, the company currently has a consensus rating of Buy and a consensus target price of $17.75.
+Several other equities analysts also recently weighed in on the stock.
+JMP Securities decreased their price target on shares of Viant Technology from $18.00 to $14.00 and set a “market outperform” rating on the stock in a research note on Friday, March 11th.
+Canaccord Genuity Group decreased their price target on shares of Viant Technology from $22.00 to $18.00 and set a “buy” rating on the stock in a research note on Friday, March 11th.
+Finally, Needham & Company LLC decreased their price target on shares of Viant Technology from $15.00 to $10.00 and set a “buy” rating on the stock in a research note on Friday, March 11th.
+Seven analysts have rated the stock with a buy rating, According to MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus price target of $17.75.

 Viant Technology (NASDAQ:DSP – Get Rating) last announced its earnings results on Thursday, March 10th.
-The company reported $0.11 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.05 by $0.06.
-Viant Technology had a negative return on equity of 14.21% and a negative net margin of 3.45%.
-During the same quarter in the previous year, the firm posted $12.86 EPS.
-On average, sell-side analysts anticipate that Viant Technology will post 0.22 EPS for the current fiscal year.
+The company reported $0.11 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.05 by $0.06.
+Viant Technology had a negative net margin of 3.45% and a negative return on equity of 14.21%.
+During the same period last year, the business earned $12.86 EPS.
+On average, analysts anticipate that Viant Technology will post 0.22 earnings per share for the current year.

-In related news, CFO Larry Madden sold 21,628 shares of the firm’s stock in a transaction on Monday, March 14th.
-The stock was sold at an average price of $6.08, for a total value of $131,498.24.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other news, CFO Larry Madden sold 21,628 shares of the company’s stock in a transaction dated Monday, March 14th.
+The shares were sold at an average price of $6.08, for a total value of $131,498.24.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.

 Viant Technology Company Profile (Get Rating)